 Fast on the heels of the strange sensations, the scary thoughts come in.
 "What if I'm going crazy?”, “What if I’m having a heart attack?”, etc., etc. Your POINTER has found a "danger".
 And this “danger”, as convincing as it seems, is composed only of sensations, each of which is completely harmless and scary thoughts, each of which is completely untrue.

 In fact, these scary thoughts are just about the most false thoughts the world has ever seen.
 They are less likely to happen than the sun not rising tomorrow.
-They are even less likely to happen than the Cubs winning the World Series.

 Let’s take one of the most popular scary thoughts as an example: “What if I’m going crazy?”